 Examples of reducing developer friction below the “baseline” include:

-• An internal profiling system that allows developers to spend less time figuring out what caused an app’s memory usage to spike, and more time fixing it
+when a PR to a repository containing infrastructure as code is merged - An internal profiling system that allows developers to spend less time figuring out what caused an app’s memory usage to spike, and more time fixing it

 Increasing Friction